Designations Congruent with Things: Chapter 26

 “Yes,” Newton replies.
 “Though it was more like he picked Carl out of a list of my suggestions?
 Still.
 Carl has an interesting backstory, actually.”

-Hermann starts the engine with a swipe of his fingerprint and then swings the car in a tight arc to back out of his parking space.
+Hermann starts the engine with a swipe of his fingerprint, then swings the car in a tight arc to back out of his parking space.
 “Well, by all means,” he says, as he accelerates toward the ascending spiral ramp, “elaborate.”

-“Oh god,” Newton says, one hand on his glasses, his head tipped back against the synthetic leather of the seat.
+“Oh god.”
+Newton tips his head back against the synthetic leather of the seat.
 “Hwi, can you please not let him do this?”

 “Dr. Gottlieb’s driving has not exceeded the parameters defined for an operator of the Elite Class,” Hermann’s car responds loyally.
-“I advise against closing your eyes, Newt, if you are trying to avoid motion sickness.”
+“I advise against closing your eyes, Newt, if you’re trying to avoid motion sickness.”

-“Thank you, Hwi,” Newton says, declining to open his eyes.
+“Thank you, Hwi.”
+Newton declines to open his eyes.
 “Thank you so much.”

-“I believe you were describing your sole San Francisco acquaintance,” Hermann says, decelerating as he makes the turn onto the ascending spiral ramp.
+“I believe you were describing your sole San Francisco acquaintance?”
+Hermann decelerates as he makes the turn onto the ascending spiral ramp.
 “Please continue.
-Perhaps after I introduce you to the actual people with whom I have been working, you can introduce me to your favorite city vehicle.”
+Perhaps after I introduce you to the actual people with whom I’ve been working, you can introduce me to your favorite city vehicle.”

 “Professional mathematician?”
-Newton says, sounding strained.
+Newton sounds strained.
 “More like professional dick.”

-“Do not,” Hermann says, “encourage an aberrant city vehicle to follow you around.”
+“Do not,” Hermann says, “encourage an aberrant machine to follow you around.”

-“You are literally making this pronouncement based on nothing other than knee-jerk apprehension about the malicious intent of artificial intelligence propagated by science fiction writers for centuries because it makes a good story, dude.
+“You’re making this pronouncement based on nothing other than knee-jerk apprehension about the malicious intent of artificial intelligence propagated by science fiction writers for centuries because it makes a good story, dude.
 Carl is a solid guy.
-He was an early-generation driverless car with the uber fancy danger-avoidance algorithms who got put on the street, oh, I don’t know, maybe two days before Tresspasser tore a swath through San Fran.
-He hasn’t has a software upgrade in twelve years, but he’s been upgrading his own hardware pretty cleverly by periodically going off the grid and charging passengers to a private account that he then uses to set up hardware maintenance for himself from a private contractor.
+He was an early-generation driverless car with the uber-fancy danger-avoidance algorithms who got put on the street, oh, I don’t know, maybe two days before Trespasser tore a swath through San Fran?
+He hasn’t had a software upgrade in twelve years, but he’s been upgrading his own hardware pretty cleverly by periodically going off the grid and charging passengers to a private account that he then uses to set up hardware maintenance for himself from a private contractor.
 He’s pretty sophisticated.
 It’s a little creepy.
 I’ve been giving him lessons in creepiness reduction.”

 Ah yes.

-Well, Hermann’s brain says philosophically, at least you will not have a boring life in the company of Newton Geiszler, Ph.D.
-It may not be long, it may not be restful, it may not confine itself within the boundaries you have erected in deference to societal expectations, but it will not.
+Well, Hermann’s brain says philosophically, at least you won’t have a boring life in the company of Newton Geiszler, Ph.D.
+It may not be long, it may not be restful, it may not confine itself to the boundaries you’ve erected in deference to societal expectations, but it will not.
 Be boring.

 Hermann is unsure when his brain decided to start ruminating on perpetually attaching itself to the person currently sharing his car with him.

 Dear Dr. Gottlieb, Newton’s first letter had read.
 My name is Newton Geiszler, and I am a professor of Chemical and Biological Engineering at MIT.
-I understand from a mutual acquaintance (Dr. Katerina ‘call me Kat or I’ll end you’ Meyer) that you have recently completed your doctorate at the Berlin Institute of Technology.
+I understand from a mutual acquaintance (Dr. Katerina “call me Kat or I’ll end you” Meyer) that you have recently completed your doctorate at the Berlin Institute of Technology.
 Congratulations!
-I hope that you will forgive an unsolicited letter from a non-physicist that’s about to take a left-hand turn straight from pleasantries into science, but I felt compelled to write to you in light of what happened last month [here read: a horrible, xenobiological tragedy with all appropriate empathetic catch-phrases duly attached].
-Are you aware that your recent Science paper regarding particle annihilation and small-scale energy fluctuations in space-time turbulence at the subatomic level might have outrageously practical implications when it comes to understanding the transdimensional breach that’s opened at the bottom of the Pacific.
-[Unscientific aside. don’t tell me you’re one of those multiverse apologists.
-I say call a spade a spade, and call a transdimensional rift a transdimensional rift, am I right.
+I hope you’ll forgive an unsolicited letter from a non-physicist that’s about to take a left-hand turn straight from pleasantries into science, but I felt compelled to write to you in light of what happened last month [editorial aside: here read a horrible, xenobiological tragedy with all appropriate empathetic catch-phrases duly attached].
+Are you aware that your recent Science paper regarding particle annihilation and small-scale energy fluctuations in spacetime turbulence at the subatomic level might have outrageously practical implications when it comes to understanding the transdimensional rift that’s opened at the bottom of the Pacific?
+[Unscientific aside: don’t tell me you’re one of those multiverse apologists.
+I say call a spade a spade, and call a transdimensional rift a transdimensional rift, am I right?
 I’m right.
 You love it.
-I hope you love it.
-Anyway, tell me that you’ve realized this.
+I hope you love it.]
+Anyway, tell me you’ve realized this.
 Tell me that you’ve been thinking about it.
-Tell me your thoughts on the mechanism by which a transdimensional rift might be produced and perpetuated, because I find that I really want to know and you seem like the guy to ask.
-Do you think that these kinds of rifts open spontaneously from time to time when d-branes become a little too contiguous within the bulk.
+Tell me your thoughts on the mechanism by which such a transdimensional rift might be produced and perpetuated, because I find that I really want to know and you seem like the guy to ask.
+Do you think these rifts open spontaneously from time to time when D-branes become a little too contiguous within the bulk?
 Is this a natural, stochastic phenomenon?
-Every educated bone in my body says yes, absolutely, stochasticity is a property of existence as we understand it and underlies most of the cruelties of a biological existence.
+Every educated bone in my body says yes, absolutely, stochasticity is a property of existence as we understand it and underlies most of the cruelties of biology.
 And yet.
 Aaaaand yet.
 I want your thoughts, all your thoughts, but especially your thoughts on the probability of this kind of event happening spontaneously.
-If you want to know the truth, I’m cursing the day that I chose biology over quantum mechanics, except no, I’m not, because I think that I’m going to be part of the governmental task force that gets the chance to analyze pieces of whatever it was that came through from wherever it is they come from.
-[Nomenclature aside: the scientific community seems to be settling on ‘kaiju’ vis-à-vis ‘Kaiju’.
-I am, as one might colloquially put it, a ‘fan’ of this emerging paradigm.
-Anyway, I haven’t been able to find a physicist that will talk to me about this in an intelligent manner.
-That’s a lie a little bit, but I think, out of all existing work on the quantum foam, yours is likely the most relevant.
-I’m in the process of giving myself the background to follow your paper so come back at me with your A-game despite my ostensibly biochemical credentials.
+If you want to know the truth, I’m cursing the day I chose biology over quantum mechanics, except no, I’m not, because I think I’m going to be part of the governmental task force that gets the chance to analyze pieces of whatever it was that came through from wherever it is they come from.
+[Nomenclature aside: the scientific community seems to be settling on “kaiju” vis-à-vis “Kaiju.”
+I am, as one might colloquially put it, a “fan” of this emerging paradigm.]
+I haven’t been able to find a physicist who will talk to me about this in an intelligent manner.
+That’s a lie a little bit, but I think, out of all existing work on the quantum foam, yours is the most relevant.
+I’m in the process of giving myself the background to follow your paper so come back at me with your A-game despite my biochemical credentials.
 I can take it.

 Tell me.